 Similar to AdaptiBar’s questions, the book tells you the issue being tested right above the question.

 I didn’t do all the questions in this book.
-I found Volume 2 to be more useful for getting extra practice with issues I wanted to improve on or already knew I was terrible at.
+However, I found Volume 2 to be more useful for getting extra practice with issues I wanted to improve on or already knew I was terrible at.

 Overall, if you prefer having a comprehensive solution with many questions to work with, get AdaptiBar.

 People have passed the bar using either or both of these excellent supplements, even if neither is perfect.
-But you must do your due diligence and decide for yourself which, if any, you will use to study.
+But do your due diligence and decide for yourself which, if any, you will use to study.
 I do recommend utilizing at least one of them.